 It is time for another Blue Ribbon Challenge.
 Anna at Crunchy Creamy Sweet is kind enough to sponsor this challenge again this month.
 The challenge this month is to make a semifreddo.
 To be honest with you I had never heard of semifreddo before this.
-If you are like me and have never heard of a semifreddo before, I found a definition in my Joy Of Cooking cookbook: Semifreddi are frozen mousses usually made with a custard or egg base, lightened with a whipped cream, and molded in a loaf pan or individual goblets.
+If you are like me and have never heard of a semifreddo before, I found a definition in my Joy Of Cooking cookbook: Semifreddi is frozen mousses usually made with a custard or egg base, lightened with whipped cream, and molded in a loaf pan or individual goblets.
 Sounds yummy; doesn’t it!

-As I just stated this is the first time that I have heard of the term semifreddo, so I set out first of all to find out what I would be making and then second of all to find a recipe.
-I wanted something simple, because I knew that I would be making it last minute.
+As I just stated this is the first time that I have heard of the term semifreddo, so I set out, first of all, to find out what I would be making and then second of all to find a recipe.
+I wanted something simple because I knew that I would be making it last minute.
 With my father-in-law here until Sunday, I had decided to put this off until he had left.
 I wasn’t quite sure how long it would take to make and I didn’t want to take too much of my time making something for the blog; we were way too busy playing games and cards for that.

 The dessert was supposed to freeze at least for 8 hours; the one that I made was in the freezer for almost 24 hours.
 I was a little worried that it would not be as good with sitting in the freezer for that long, but I was wrong.
 The semifreddo was creamy, sweet, and delicious.
 All that beating I mentioned earlier was well worth it.
 The dessert was a little bit of frozen chocolate heaven on a very hot day.

 I hope that you will head over to Anna’s at Crunchy Creamy Sweet and see all the wonderful semifreddo recipes that everyone else has posted.
-I am sure it will a little bit of sweet heaven.
+I am sure it will be a little bit of sweet heaven.
 Thank you Anna for sponsoring the Blue Ribbon Challenge again this month.